nhugo1/IT-Labs/Microsoft-365/Activity2_Password-Reset-Account-Unlock-MFA/README.md

 To demonstrate the lockout experience, multiple failed sign-in attempts were made against Jamie's account until Microsoft blocked further attempts.

 **Important note on cloud-only vs. hybrid environments:**
 In a cloud-only Entra ID tenant, there is no manual "Unlock account" button exposed in the portal — the lockout clears automatically after the lockout duration expires, or is resolved by resetting the password.
-In a **hybrid environment** with on-premises Active Directory synced to Entra ID, the unlock is performed directly in **Active Directory Users and Computers (ADUC)** on the user object.
+In a **hybrid environment** with on-premises Active Directory synced to Entra ID via AD Connect, the unlock is performed directly in **Active Directory Users and Computers (ADUC)** on the user object.
 This is a key distinction between cloud-only and hybrid identity management.

 ![Microsoft 365 sign-in error screen showing Jamie Lee's account is locked out due to too many failed sign-in attempts](screenshots/Activity2_AccountLocked.png)